 Transmission Network Use of System charges reflect the cost of installing, operating and maintaining the transmission system for the Transmission Owner (TO) (including Competitively Appointed Transmission Owners (CATOs)).
 Activity function of the Transmission Businesses of each Relevant Transmission Licensee.
 These activities are undertaken to the standards prescribed by the ESO Licence and the Transmission Licences, to provide the capability to allow the flow of bulk transfers of power between connection sites and to provide transmission system security.

-The allowed revenue defined for these activities agreed with the Authority at the time of the Transmission Owners’ price control review for the succeeding price control period.
+The Onshore Transmission Owners’ revenue for these activities is agreed with the Authority at the time of the Onshore Transmission Owners’ price control review for the succeeding price control period.
+The Offshore Transmission Owners’ revenue for these activities is set at the point of the asset transfer of its Offshore Transmission System.
 The allowed revenue can be adjusted during the price control period.
-Transmission Network Use of System Charges are set to recover the allowed revenue as set by the price control (where necessary, allowing for any Kt adjustment for under or over recovery in a previous year net of the income recovered through pre-vesting connection charges).
+Transmission Network Use of System Charges are set to recover this revenue.

 14.14.2a The payments made to Competitively Appointed Transmission Owners (CATOs) are not set via a price control of the same form as incumbent Transmission Owners; instead, the payment to each CATO takes the form of a Tender Revenue Stream (TRS).
 The method for determining the TRS for a CATO will be prescribed within its licence.
 Transmission Network Use of System Charges are set to recover the Allowed Revenue which is determined in accordance with the terms of the CATO’s licence, such Allowed Revenue may include amongst other things the TRS, adjustments for indexation and incentivisation, and other payments provided for under its licence.